 The climbing season for Mount Triglav is from July through September.
 Summer weather on Mt.
 Triglav is quite cool; when it’s pushing 30°C on the Slovenian plains, it may be just 10°C on Mt.
 Triglav.
 It often drops below freezing at night, and snow may persist in nooks and crannies throughout the year.
 Weather on the mountain is highly variable, bringing unexpected wind, rain and even snow.

-The hike is considered a challenging activity with a demanding climb to Mt.
+The hike is considered a challenging activity with an optional demanding climb to Mt.
 Triglav.
-Although certain parts of a trail may seem easy due to low incline, they do demand high level of endurance and can be challenging for those, who are not used of longer hikes.
-The climb to the summit of Mt.
-Triglav is via ferrata (italian for “iron way”), which is an extremely steep climb on steel ladders and steel wires and is not recommended for people, who are not in a good physical condition or are afraid of heights.
+Although certain parts of a trail may seem easy due to low incline, they do demand high level of endurance and can be challenging for those, who are not used to longer hikes.
+The optional climb to the summit of Mt.
+Triglav is via ferrata (italian for “iron way”), which is an extremely steep climb on steel ladders and steel wires and is not recommended for people, who are not in good physical condition or are afraid of heights.
 The climb is also not recommended for children younger than 15 years and pregnant women.

 - All travelers are required to notify us before booking the tour of any medical conditions they might be suffering from, as well as dietary restrictions.
-All medications can and should be brought to all activities in the program.
+All medications can and should be brought along.
 If you suffer from any medical conditions, we strongly suggest that you consult your physician before booking a tour to receive an expert medical advice.
 We are more than happy to discuss and recommend the most suitable adventure for you based on your conditions, but cannot carry a responsibility for your health.